Q: What is the purpose of the Welcome Here Project?

 Q: What is the LGBTIQ Diversity Days Project and do Welcome Here members have to join in?

-While you do not have to acknowledge all the Diversity Days we do encourage you to choice those days that you or your local community relate to, fine important or represent them.
-You may also consider a day that you have not heard about before, omission of an issue is akin to denying it.
-Show your support for diversity in your own way!
+While you do not have to acknowledge all the Diversity Days we do encourage you to choose a few days that you or your local community relate to and show your support for diversity in your own way!

 For Tools and tips on Diversity Days go to https://www.welcomehere.org.au/diversitydays

 Q: Does ACON have other Inclusion Programs that might be relevant to my business?